Jean-Pierre Danthine: Biography

 From 1996 to 2005 he was managing director of the International Center for Financial Asset Management and Engineering (FAME) in Geneva.
 In 2006 he took over the management of the newly founded Swiss Finance Institute until 2009.
-He was research fellow at the Centre for Economic Policy Research (CEPR) in London.
+He was a research fellow at the Centre for Economic Policy Research (CEPR) in London.
 Danthine was elected at the beginning of 2010 as a member of the board of the Swiss National Bank.
 In 2012 he was appointed vice president of the board.